logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/system-actions/xml/_index.md

 Specifically, TestArchitect provides this support with built-in actions that allow you to perform XPath \(XML Path Language\) queries to search for information in target XML content.
 An XPath expression uses a path notation for addressing parts of an XML document.
 For example, the expression `book[@type="Fiction"]` refers to the <book\> elements whose type attribute is set to `"Fiction"`.

-**Note:** As you may have surmised, in order to perform XPath queries to find XML elements by their tags and attributes, you must be familiar with XPath syntax.
+{{<note>}} As you may have surmised, in order to perform XPath queries to find XML elements by their tags and attributes, you must be familiar with XPath syntax.
 A tutorial on XML and XPath is beyond the scope of this help system.
 For more information on XPath, you can refer to this [XPath Tutorial](https://www.w3schools.com/xml/xpath_intro.asp).

 ## Supported XML-related built-in actions